RSE-Sheffield/RateSetter-SteerSuite/README.md

 On Windows you will need to download glut32.lib and the opengl header files and put them in your Visual Studio library path.

+Alternatively use `vcpkg` to install the required dependencies.
+The vcpkg toolchain must then be passed to CMake.

 Note: The build system has been updated and now uses [CMake](http://cmake.org/).
 You are going to need to have this installed to be able to build the software.